007aniketkumar/007aniketkumarblog.github.io/_posts/2018-12-30-Hello-World.markdown

 mathjax: false
 ---

 The current state of this blog (with the last post 2 years ago) makes it look like I've disappeared.
-I've certainly become less active on blogs, but whenever I do get a chance to post something .
+I've certainly become less active on blogs, but I will definitely try to push something , once something pops from my stack <head>:D .